 Therefore, it recommends using artificial light with a diffuser to illuminate the material when natural light is insufficient or inaccessible.
 The main light helps shape your design and place anywhere depending on the desired effect.

 Solid lights usually place on the other side of the key lamp to fill in the shadow created by the key lamp.
 Full light should be harmless (soft) and without creating a shadow of its own; helps to create smooth and even tones in images.
 Solid light does not have to be light.
 It can be something that can fill in dark spaces, like a spotlight or a blank wall.

 You can freely make a DIY reflector or use a white shoe.
 Anything that reflects soft light would work.
 In addition, the reflector does not take up much space but remember that the reflector should always be larger than the object.

 Soft candles are also popular full candles because they are relatively inexpensive and provide good shade.
 (More on this below)

 Strobe lights (like strobe lights) are an option, but they do require disinfection and cost a little more.
 You can control the flow of light with photo studio lights.
 You can adjust and dim the light and use various modifiers to create the perfect lighting situation.

 Diffusion is the gradation of a light source through a filter to make images appear smoother and uniform.
 Applying a diffuser to a light source removes heavy shadows and helps highlight certain areas instead of casting shadows.

 Light sources disinfect in several ways.
 One of them is to use diffuse panels of various sizes at your local camera shop.
-They work fine, but to cost a lot of money, special brackets and brackets.
+They work fine but cost a lot of money, special brackets, and brackets.